coreos/coreos-kubernetes/Documentation/kubernetes-on-vagrant.md

 172.17.4.201   kubernetes.io/hostname=172.17.4.201   Ready
 ```

+**NOTE:** When the cluster is first being launched, it must download all container images for the cluster components (Kubernetes, dns, heapster, etc).
+Depending on the speed of your connection, it can take a few minutes before the Kubernetes api-server is available.
+Before the api-server is running, the kubectl command above may show output similar to:

+`The connection to the server 172.17.4.101:443 was refused - did you specify the right host or port?`

 <div class="co-m-docs-next-step">
   <p><strong>Is kubectl working correctly?</strong></p>
   <p>Now that you've got a working Kubernetes cluster with a functional CLI tool, you are free to deploy Kubernetes-ready applications.